-Magnesium is a mineral that’s found naturally in many foods as well as in your body.
-However, as with most things, there are dangers associated with getting too much of one thing.
-Magnesium overdose, which is technically known as hypermagnesemia, is when there is too much magnesium in the blood.
-Although rare, it can occur in those with chronic health conditions.
+Magnesium is a mineral that’s found naturally in many foods and in your body.
+However, as with most things, there are dangers associated with getting too much.

-Magnesium is found in a variety of foods, especially those with a lot of fiber.
-Nuts, leafy greens, legumes, whole grains, and even fish are among the best sources.
-Some of the specific foods high in magnesium are:
+Magnesium is found in a variety of foods, especially those with lots of fiber.
+Nuts, leafy greens, legumes, and whole grains are among the best sources.
+Some specific foods that are high in magnesium include:

 But food isn’t the only place you’ll find this mineral.
 You’ll also find it in supplements and certain medications.

-For example, it’s the first ingredient in some laxatives.
-While these medications may have very high amounts of elemental magnesium, it normally isn’t dangerous.
-Because of the laxative effects of these medicines, not all of the magnesium is absorbed.
+For example, magnesium is the active ingredient in some laxatives.
+While these medications may have a higher amount of elemental magnesium, it normally isn’t dangerous.
+Because of the laxative effect, you don’t absorb all of the magnesium.
 Instead, it’s flushed from the body before it has a chance to have much impact.

-Hypermagnesemia is rare because the kidneys work to rid the body of excess magnesium.
-It is most often seen in people with kidney failure after they take medications containing magnesium.
-These may include laxatives or antacids.
+Hypermagnesemia is rare because the kidneys work to get rid of excess magnesium.
+Overdose with resultant hypermagnesemia is most often seen in people with poor kidney function after they take medications containing magnesium, such as laxatives or antacids.

-It’s because of this risk that patients with kidney disease are cautioned against taking magnesium supplements or medications that contain it.
-Likewise, risks are higher for people with heart disease and gastrointestinal disorders.
+It’s because of this risk that people with kidney disease are cautioned against taking magnesium supplements or medications that contain this mineral.
+The associated risks are also higher for people with heart disease and gastrointestinal disorders.

 - nausea and vomiting